Idlemike/MESTODB/README.md

-# This site was built using GitHub Pages <https://idlemike.github.io/sprint13/>
+# This is REST API  of the programm "MESTO"
 ***
 ## **Version 1.0.2**
 ***